A common question I often see new urban explorers ask is, when should they wear a respirator mask?

 Another reason I personally wear my respirator mask when exploring buildings built before the 80s is that the paint used in those days contained lead.

 Dried paint from old buildings can possibly be full of lead.
-If you happen to inhale it, it can cause lead poisoning.
+If you happen to inhale it in large quantities, it can cause lead poisoning.

 If you didn’t know lead is a highly toxic metal that may cause a range of health problems.
 When it is absorbed into the body, it can possibly cause damage to the brain and other vital organs.

 The paint on old abandoned buildings deteriorates and strips away from the walls and ceilings.
 Which can cause the lead in the paint to drop to the floor and mix in with dust.

-When you go walking around a building an accidentally kick up dust, you may unknowingly be inhaling that dust/lead mix which can be dangerous.
+When you go walking around a building and accidentally kick up dust, you may unknowingly be inhaling that dust/lead mix which can be dangerous.